grdAyush/aayu/docs/database.md

 5. Go to Your Account Settings And Create a New API Key and Paste it in  `.env `file.

-6. Now Upload Schemas Into Your Database By This Command
+6. Now Upload Schemas Into Your Database By This Command (in terminal)
 ```bash
 xata schema upload schemas.json